-With the draft two months away, there is one thing that is certain: St. Louis will attempt to trade down from this slot to acquire additional picks.
-In an ideal world, the Rams, who own two top-13 picks, would like to move down a few spots and still get one of the top two offensive tackles while acquiring additional draft picks in the process.
+With the draft roughly three weeks away, there is one thing that is certain: St. Louis will attempt to trade down from this slot to acquire additional picks.

-Although the Tigers did not throw often, Robinson has all of the physical tools to develop as a pass blocker: elite size (6-5, 332 pounds), arm length (35 inches) and athleticism (4.92 40-yard dash).
-And one of the biggest (literally) reasons that Auburn led the nation in rushing offense was Robinson.
+Although the Tigers did not throw often, Robinson has all of the physical tools to develop as an elite pass blocker: great size (6-5, 332 pounds), arm length (35 inches) and athleticism (4.92 40-yard dash).
+And he's one of the biggest (literally) reasons that Auburn led the nation in rushing offense.

-His college teammate Avery Young, brother of Lions DL Willie Young, said (via al.com): "Greg's a beast.
+His college teammate Avery Young said (via al.com): "Greg's a beast.
 He's so strong.
 At the same time, he's so athletic.
 The only person I know who can do backflips at his size."

-3. Jacksonville Jaguars (draft history): Jadeveon Clowney, DE, South Carolina
+3. Jacksonville Jaguars (draft history): Khalil Mack, OLB, Buffalo

-4. Cleveland Browns (draft history): Teddy Bridgewater, QB, Louisville
+4. Cleveland Browns (draft history): Johnny Manziel, QB, Texas A&M

 The Browns have several young talented players, but it's been a long time since they've had a franchise quarterback.
 Since the franchise returned to Cleveland in 1999, the Browns have had a league-leading (or really a league-worst) 20 starting quarterbacks.

-Even though they (a previous regime -- technically, multiple regimes ago) selected Brandon Weeden in the first round in 2012, he is not in the team's long-term plans.
-On the other hand, Brian Hoyer played well before an ACL injury sidelined him for the rest of the season and he has a shot to be the team's starter in Week 1 even if they draft a quarterback like I'm projecting here.
+Before an ACL injury sidelined him last season, Brian Hoyer played well and he has a shot to be the team's starter in Week 1 even if they draft a quarterback like I'm projecting here.

 One of the most exciting, improvisational and polarizing players in college football, Manziel, the first-ever freshman Heisman Trophy winner (in 2012), threw for 3,732 yards, 33 touchdowns and 13 interceptions and ran for another 686 yards and eight touchdowns in 2013.